rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

 LPNs have the following context and status codes:

-1. Resides in Inventory

-   The material associated with the LPN has been costed and accounted for in an inventory.
+**Resides in Inventory**: The material associated with the LPN has been costed and accounted for in an inventory.
 An LPN with this context may not be used when receiving material against a standard or inspection-routed receipt, but may be used during a direct delivery-routed receipt.
 Outbound transactions can be performed on LPNs with this context, however.

-2. Resides in WIP

-   The material associated with the LPN is being transacted in Work in Process (WIP).
+**Resides in WIP**: The material associated with the LPN is being transacted in Work in Process (WIP).
 The material is not yet in inventory and has not been costed to inventory.

-3. Resides in Receiving

-   The material associated with the LPN was received using a standard routing or inspection routing receipt and has not been delivered or put away yet.
+**Resides in Receiving**: The material associated with the LPN was received using a standard routing or inspection routing receipt and has not been delivered or put away yet.
 It is not yet in inventory and has not been costed to inventory.

-4. Issued out of Stores

-   An LPN with this status is no longer tracked by the system, and therefore no longer associated with a locator within the warehouse.
+**Issued out of Stores**: An LPN with this status is no longer tracked by the system, and therefore no longer associated with a locator within the warehouse.
 LPNs shipped out of inventory receive this context and may not be re-received.

-5. Defined but not used or pre-generated

-   The LPN is not yet associated with any physical material and is ready for use.
+**Defined but not used or pre-generated**: The LPN is not yet associated with any physical material and is ready for use.
 It can be printed and used to identify material during any stage of the  material management process, such as inbound, replenishment, outbound, or another stage.

-6. In-transit

-   The LPN material is currently moving from one location to another.
+**In-transit**: The LPN material is currently moving from one location to another.
 Potential uses for this context include when an LPN is moved from one organization to the next.
-(For example, while the LPN is on a Vehicle or in transit.)
+(For example, while the LPN is on a Vehicle or in ' transit.)
 This context is often used for Internal Sales Orders (ISOs) or inter-organization transit where an indirect shipping network is defined between the organizations.

-7. At Vendor

-   This context is used when a vendor sends an ASN to Oracle WMS.
+**At Vendor**: This context is used when a vendor sends an ASN to Oracle WMS.
 The system internally generates LPNs, associates them with the material information on the ASN, and assigns the LPNs this context.
 The materials associated with LPNs that have this context are not on-hand or costed until they're received.

-8. Packing context

-   This context is primarily used to set up picking or put away rules.
+**Packing context**: This context is primarily used to set up picking or put away rules.
 It's a temporary status that the software uses internally as an intermediary.

-9. Loaded to Dock/Shipments

-   An LPN loaded for shipment has just been loaded onto a carrier and ready to leave the warehouse.
+**Loaded to Dock/Shipments**: An LPN loaded for shipment has just been loaded onto a carrier and ready to leave the warehouse.
 After the carrier leaves the dock, the LPN is assigned a context of **Resides in transit** or **Issued out of stores**.

-10. Prepack for WIP

-   This context value is used when the system has associated the LPN with material and printed the labels, but the material hasn't been physically packed yet.
+**Prepack for WIP**: This context value is used when the system has associated the LPN with material and printed the labels, but the material hasn't been physically packed yet.

-11. Picked

-   This context value indicates that the LPN has been picked and is in transit within the warehouse.
+**Picked**: This context value indicates that the LPN has been picked and is in transit within the warehouse.

 ### Find the context of an LPN